In landmark for EU, Ireland leaves its bailout behind

 Ireland's costs to borrow money for 10 years have now fallen below 3.5 percent, from a high of 15 percent just eight months into the bailout, but many people, particularly outside the capital, have yet to feel better about their finances.

-"They say it'll turn around, but by the time it turns around people will be devastated, broke," said Michael Moore, a pensioner in Dublin.
-"They just don't seem to give two damns."

-Another concern are the banks, which drove the country to seek help and are now taking centre stage again.
-A central bank assessment of balance sheets showed capital adequacy ratios at Bank of Ireland, the only lender not fully owned by the state, dropped more than expected.
+And the banks which drove the country to seek help from the EU and IMF are taking centre stage again.
+A central bank assessment of balance sheets showed capital adequacy ratios at Bank of Ireland (BKIR.I), the only lender not fully owned by the state, dropped more than expected.

 "The phase of additional European countries going into programmes, and those in programmes being uncertain about their future, that has passed now and the euro zone is quite strong again," Noonan said.